evoldoers/biomake/README.md

 and save the corresponding Prolog syntax using the `-T` option (long-form `--translate`).

-Here is the translation of the Makefile from the previous section:
+Here is the translation of the Makefile from the previous section (lightly formatted for clarity):

 ~~~
 sp(mouse).
 sp(human).